Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/TerminalTutorial-Part2.md

         Payload.Add(RunTimeCrateLabel,payload);
     }
- You can do it in a any style you like.
-Here we use *RestfulServiceClient* from fr8 infrastructure.
-Everything is pretty straightforward.
-Last line of code adds to payload received from service data, which will be used in descendant activities.
+ Our code forms a RESTful call and posts it off to OpenWeatherMap.org.
+The .NET SDK includes a helper called RestfulServiceClient.
+Note the use of async calls (strongly recommended).
+The return value is parsed and formed into a string called result.

+ We add our data to the PayloadContainer with the last two lines.
+First we build a Crate with a StandardPayloadDataCM Manifest.
+This is the lowest common denominator manifest, useful for simple key value pairs.
+We then add it to Payload, another service of the SDK, and the SDK will handle the return of the modified Payload Container to the Hub for us.

-## Step 4 - Register Activity in terminal Startup class.
+## Step 7 - Turn on the Activity
-If you want make this Activity available for using in Hub, you should register it in Startup.cs
+To bring this Activity 'live', add it to the Terminal's RegisterActivities method in Startup.cs

     protected override void RegisterActivities()
     {
         ActivityStore.RegisterActivity<Activities.Get_Weather_v1>(Activities.Get_Weather_v1.ActivityTemplateDTO);
     }

-## Step 5 - Register your terminal in a hub.
+## Step 8 - Register your terminal in a hub.

-Now we are ready to start.
  First, configure our terminal project and solution, be sure that terminal Url is the same as in **web.config**:

 ![Fr8 terminal properties](./Images/4_tdg_terminalProjectConfig.PNG "Fr8 terminal properties")